-For the fiscal 2013 grants, the overall structure of our long-term incentive program remains unchanged from fiscal 2009 through fiscal 2012 (stock options, performance shares and restricted stock, with value allocated in the same proportions as in fiscal 2012).
-We calculated the number of options, performance shares and shares of restricted stock using the closing price of our common stock on December 6, 2012, which was the date of grant.
+For the fiscal 2015 grants, the overall structure of our long-term incentive program remains unchanged.
+We calculated the number of options, performance shares and shares of restricted stock using the closing price of our common stock on December 2, 2014, which was the date of grant.
 The exercise price of options continues to be the closing price on the date of the grant.
-As discussed under the earlier section describing Mr. Nosbusch's 2012 compensation, the Committee started with market median grants and then adjusted the grants based on the factors described above, including Company and individual performance to determine the actual grant date value of long-term incentive awards.
+As discussed under the earlier section describing Mr. Nosbusch's 2014 compensation, the Committee started with market median grants and then adjusted the grants based on the factors described above, including Company and individual performance to determine the actual grant date value of long-term incentive awards.